kdb82/byudev-react-eportfolio/README.md

 - Optionally, configure the domain.
 This will require you to go buy a domain name from a registrar.
 You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.

 - Follow through the guide to setup GitHub pages from the official CRA docs [here](https://create-react-app.dev/docs/deployment/#github-pages).
+Make sure you are deploying to gh-pages in the scripts section of package.json.
+You also may have to use 'master' instead of 'main'.

 #### Deploying to Netlify